 In just over 24 hours after launching their effort, Project Eternity reached its target of $1.1 million.
 The rest of the month-long campaign was a steady climb to become the most-funded computer game on Kickstarter.

-Far from resting on their laurels, Brennecke and company immediately transitioned into full-blown preproduction work.
-For this particular project, that means developing a new game engine with the feel and functionality of a classic RPG.
+Far from slowing down, Brennecke and company have since transitioned into full-blown preproduction work.
+For this particular project, that means developing a new game engine with the feel and functionality of a classic computer RPG.

 “Preproduction for us really means figuring out how to build the game. … Like, how do we actually build levels?
 How do we build characters?”
 Brennecke explains.
 “At the same time we have to kind of plan out the game.
 Like what creatures do we want to make?
 What weapons do we want to have?”